MRRazvi/blockchain-development/README.md

 ### Conclusion:

-This course will be more than enough for you to make basic to intermediate blockchain developers or in general to understand the blockchain technologies.
+This course will be more than enough for you to make basic to intermediate blockchain developer or in general to understand the blockchain technologies.

 ---